ATECoder/vba.iot.tcp/src/ieee488/readme.md

 ## Worksheets

-The [cc.isr.Ieee488] workbook includes two worksheets:
+The [cc.isr.Ieee488] workbook includes the following worksheets:

 * Identity -- To query the instrument identity using the *IDN? command.
 * IEEE488  -- To command and query an IEEE488.2 instrument.